-- The Regular Budget, funded from assessed contributions by member States, based on the scale of assessments of the United Nations;
+- the Regular Budget, funded from assessed contributions by member States, based on the scale of assessments of the United Nations;

-- the Regular Budget Supplementary Account, funded by voluntary core contributions from key resource partners that provide fully unearmarked resources;
+- the Regular Budget Supplementary Account, funded by voluntary core contributions from key resource partners that provide fully unearmarked resources; and

-- and Extra-Budgetary resources for Technical Cooperation, funded by voluntary non-core contributions from over a 100 different resource partners, including public and private organisations, IFIs, other UN bodies etc.
+- Extra-Budgetary Technical Cooperation resources, funded by voluntary non-core contributions from over 100 different resource partners, including public and private organizations, IFIs and UN entities, in support of specific projects.

 Strategic Policy framework